“What Is A True Friend?

 In Two Bodies.”

-As you strive to become a better person, you should also specifically strive to become a better friend.
 By actively valuing our friendships and working to make them better, we can develop those qualities that will also make us better people overall.
 Here are some helpful tips.

 1. Commit quality time to your friendships